 As mentioned above, many of these conditions might be the reason for other problems in your body.
-However, if you experience multiple symptoms, if five from this list, make sure you check with the doctor for a professional opinion and If something is fine, engage in a treatment as early as possible.
+However, if you experience multiple symptoms, from this list, make sure you check with the doctor for a professional opinion and if something is found, engage in a treatment as early as possible.

 The doctor might make you undergo certain tests for the detection of the potential color or rectal cancer.
 These tests range from digital rectal examine, fecal occult blood tests to x-rays and colonoscopy.
 Digital rectal tests and fecal occult blood tests are also quite common in this scenario.
 If you undergo any other test, make sure you understand the purpose.
 Also, read the reports carefully.
 In any case, the doctor will let you know what the problem is.
 In case cancer tumors are found, then you will most probably undergo surgery, perhaps without cancer treatments.